England World Cup Odds for the 2026 Finals

 Best Sites for England World Cup Odds in 2026

-- England’s odds to win the World Cup outright are currently 6/1, with some bookmakers offering 7/1.
+- England’s odds to win the World Cup outright are currently 4/1 to 5/1 at UK bookmakers.
 Always compare odds before placing bets.

-- Spain and France sit ahead of England in the World Cup Winner market.
-England are the third favourite.
+- France, Argentina and Spain sit ahead of England in the World Cup Winner market.
+England are the fourth favourites.

 - International bookmakers tend to offer larger welcome bonuses and a broader range of England-specific markets than UKGC-licensed alternatives.

-- Given England’s trend of final-hurdle stumbles, backing them to reach the quarter-finals might be better than an outright win bet.
+- Given England’s trend of final-hurdle stumbles, backing them to reach the semi-finals or World Cup Final might be better than an outright win bet.

 England’s Current World Cup 2026 Odds

-At these prices, the betting markets imply that England have a 11%-14% chance of becoming World Cup winners for only the second time in the nation’s proud footballing history.
+At these prices, the betting markets imply that England have a roughly 16-20% chance of becoming World Cup winners for only the second time in the nation’s proud footballing history.

 Outright Odds on England Winning the 2026 World Cup Compared